tharundej/project-32co-demo/README.markdown

 - Autoscaling is basic and may need tuning for production workloads.
 - No CDN is implemented due to time constraints, but it can be added with CloudFront.
 - The monitoring setup is minimal and could be enhanced with custom metrics.
+- The ALB can be configured for HTTPS using AWS Certificate Manager (ACM), though a domain is required (not     implemented here but noted in the README).

 ## Reflection
 ### Decisions Made Beyond Requirements